Mental Illness

 Gambling can have harmful effects on

 Finances: Gambling can cause a loss of money for food, rent, or other essentials.
-This loss of money can lead to loosing major personal belongings, such as a car, house, business, savings and retirement funds.
+This loss of money can lead to losing major personal belongings, such as a car, house, business, savings and retirement funds.

 Stress: Gambling can cause emotional, or psychological and financial.
 This stress can be brought on by other harms (e.g. relationship problems, financial strain, thoughts of self harm, due to gambling.
 This stress can cause feelings of shame, self-doubt, hopelessness, fear, and suicidal ideation.